Foreign god’s as God

-The spirit of truth is not in this type of evangelism.
-Kikawa’s reasoning is that these people of other nations do not believe because we do not give them their own God[s], they are offended when we give them a God they do not know (a foreign God).
+The Spirit of truth is not in this type of evangelism.
+Kikawa’s reasoning is that these people of other nations do not believe because we do not give them their own god[s].
+They are offended when we give them a God they do not know (a foreign God).
 Jesus said something very different,

 “And when He has come, He will convict the world of sin, and of righteousness, and of judgment: “of sin, because they do not believe in Me” (John 16:8-10).

 What Kikawa has done is exactly what was taking place on Mars Hill, except in reverse.
-He says the names of the gods of these cultures (like the many statues) are the true God, instead of what Paul presented to them the unknown god.
+He says the names of the gods of these cultures (like the many statues) are the true God, instead of what Paul presented to them— the unknown god.
 There are numerous gods who have many names not one God with many names:

 Preach the gospel